B i o g r a p h y

 Marika Takeuchi is a Japanese composer and pianist currently based in Los Angeles.
 She has released recordings of her modern classical music, as well as writing music for films, commercials, music libraries, and video games.

-In July 2018, she released her 5th album Melding through a London-based indie label Bigo & Twigetti and performed at their label concert in London.
-She was commissioned to write a piano solo piece Bloom for Sony Masterworks pianist Lara Downes's album Holes in the Sky, which was released in March 2019.
-Her latest EP Missing Piece was released in 2020, and she scored Canon USA commercial and an award-winning Italian short film The Vanishing Hitchhikers in the same year.
+In July 2018, she released her 5th album Melding through a London-based indie label Bigo & Twigetti, and performed at their label concert in London.
+She was commissioned to write a piano solo piece Bloom for Sony Masterworks pianist Lara Downes's album Holes in the Sky, in March 2019.
+Her latest EP Missing Piece was released in 2020, and she scored a Canon USA commercial and an award-winning Italian short film The Vanishing Hitchhikers in the same year.

-She has also written music for numerous music libraries, including West One Music, Extreme Music, APM Music, as well as participating in many piano compilation albums over the years.
-She’s currently scoring a PlayStation game Aurora’s Journey and the Pitiful Lackey, which is scheduled to be released in early 2022.
+She has also written music for numerous music libraries, including West One Music, Extreme Music, APM Music, and participated in many piano compilation albums over the years.
+She released a piano solo album Lost Letters on West One Music Group, and her latest ambient album Dreamer in the Dark was released in September 2022.
+She also scored a PlayStation game Aurora’s Journey and the Pitiful Lackey, which was released on January 2023.